stvorl/basyn/README.txt

 3. The script operates on raw data and is unaware of filesystems.
 If syncing to an SSD, you have to TRIM manually on the receiving device afterward (using fstrim, for example)

 4. You can experiment with --buffer, --chunk, and --zlevel to balance CPU, traffic, and speed.
-However, your effective speed won't exceed the maximum read/write rates of the source and detination devices or the maximum transter rate of network.
+However, your effective speed won't exceed the maximum read/write rates of the source and destination devices or the maximum transfer rate of network.
 In fact, it may be even lower due to some issues with the script's asynchronous operation on both the local and remote machines.

+5. Bitmap files store hash values for each buffer-sized block of the source device.
+The bitmap file structure includes:
+   - Header with magic number, device size, buffer size, and hash function ID
+   - Hash values for all blocks
+   Important considerations when using bitmaps:
+   - The bitmap file must match the device size, buffer size (--buffer), and hash function (--hash).
+If any of these parameters change, you must delete the old bitmap file and create a new one, or use --reset-bitmap.
+   - Bitmap files reduce I/O operations by eliminating destination device reads and exchanging of hashes, making sync operations faster, especially for slow devices or high-latency network connections.
+   - When using bitmaps, only the source device is read and compared against stored hashes.
+Changed blocks are written to the destination (if specified).
+   - Bitmap files can be used for tracking changes without a destination device, allowing you to monitor which blocks have changed over time.
+   - Use --reset-bitmap flag to force recreation of the bitmap file.
+This is useful when:
+     * Switching to a different destination device
+     * Suspecting bitmap corruption or desynchronization
+     * Wanting to establish a new baseline after major changes
+     * Troubleshooting sync issues related to bitmap state